Show your middle schooler how a quick whirl of spinach in the blender will reveal the cobwebby "stuff"--or DNA--of life!

 Building a rocket ship is a great way for kids to learn about measuring and construction.
 It'll fuel their creative side too!

 Take some of the spirit of musical chairs and incorporate it into an indoor obstacle course that will fine tune your child's motor skills!

 Here's a fun arts and crafts activity that has you and your child creating a book with a secret hollow!

 Enhance fourth-grade measurement making skills and social studies learning with this stitching project.

 Don't despair about finishing off that powder compact.
 Help your teen reconstruct it into a stylish greeting card for someone special!

 Can your third grader catch a leprechaun using a homemade trap?
 Help her entice these folkloric Irish fairies with gold coins that they simply can't resist.

+There's no need to wait for sub zero temperatures.
 Ice skate indoors with wax paper skates!
-Preschoolers, kindergarteners and elementary school kids will have fun while developing muscle control.
+Your kid will have a blast while developing muscle control.